ipepe/docker-traefik/README.md

  * HTTP redirect to HTTPS
  * default self signed certificate
    * letsencrypt support.
- * Dashboard enabled - port 8080
+ * Dashboard enabled by default on port 8080

 You don't need to create `traefik.toml` file.
 Just create `docker-compose.yml` and You are good to go.